imgag/megSAP/doc/install_unix.md

 # Building megSAP from sources (Linux)

-Currently only Linux is supported.
+Currently only Linux is supported!

 It is theoretically feasible to get this running on OSX, but we are not testing this regularily.
 If you do want to work on adding OSX support please contact [Lennard Berger](https://github.com/Fohlen).

 ## Dependencies

 We are providing instructions for Ubuntu 16.04 and 18.04 officially.
-However this should be reasonably easy to port to any other distro.
+However this should be reasonably easy to port to any other Linux distribution.

-### Ubuntu 16.04
+### Base dependencies (Ubuntu 16.04)

 ```
-apt-get update && apt-get install -y
+	> sudo apt-get update && apt-get install -y
     bzip2 \
     default-jre \
     perl-base \